dialogue2018/dialogue2018.github.io/_people/13_Gaurav_Wadhawan.md

 <p align="center">What takes you to the sea?
 <br />
 <br />
-Consistently noticing the mundane and framing it in a context, in my photographs below, I have tried to capture even the most minute reverberation of floral life present right at our feet.
+<p align="left">This is some text in a paragraph.</p>Consistently noticing the mundane and framing it in a context, in my photographs below, I have tried to capture even the most minute reverberation of floral life present right at our feet.</p>
 <br />

 <p align="center">